mithrandie/csvq/docs/_posts/2006-01-02-statement.md

 When the csvq command is called with no argument and no "--source" (or "-s") option, the interactive shell is launched.
 You can use the interactive shell in order to sequencial input and execution.
-In the interactive shell, statements are executed when the end of the line ends with a semicolon.
+In the interactive shell, statements are executed when a line ends with a semicolon.

-If you want to continue to input a statement on the next line even though the end of the line is a semicolon, you can use a backslash at the end of the line.
+If you want to continue to input a statement on the next line even though the end of the line is a semicolon, you can use a backslash at the end of the line to continue.

 #### Command options in the interactive shell